rapid7/insightconnect-plugins/microsoft_atp/help.md

 This plugin uses the Windows Defender ATP API.
 It will use an Azure application to connect to the API and run actions from InsightConnect.

-For information on how to setup your application and assign permssions go here:
+For information on how to setup your application and assign permissions go here:
 https://docs.microsoft.com/en-us/windows/security/threat-protection/microsoft-defender-atp/exposed-apis-create-app-webapp

 The connection configuration accepts the following parameters: